Last Modified: 10/14/2014

 Do I have to submit my phone numbers to subscribe to SNS?

-No. You do not have to input your cell/mobile or work phone numbers.
-However, if you want to receive ALERT communications via text message, then you must submit a valid cell/mobile phone number.
+No. However, if you want to receive ALERT communications via text message, then you must submit a valid cell/mobile phone number.

 What do the abbreviations in the Geographic Location field mean?